Connect with us

 Even if you’re planning to wait to host the bridal shower until shortly before the wedding, you’re going to want to make sure you pick a time that will be convenient for most, if not everyone.

-Figuring out multiple schedules can be a lot of back and front, so it’s best to start early and pick a date in advance.
+Figuring out multiple schedules can be a lot of back and forth, so it’s best to start early and pick a date in advance.
 Depending on where guests live, they may need to make travel plans, but if most people are local, you have more options.
 It’s possible not everyone will be able to come, but there are at least a few people in the immediate family and the honor attendant who should definitely be there, so their schedules might be the deal-breaker.

 ✔️Do ask the bride for the guest list, but don’t invite anyone who isn’t invited to the wedding.